neondatabase/website/content/docs/manage/projects.md

 A Neon project is created with the following resources by default:

 - A root branch called `main`.
 You can create child branches from the root branch or from a previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
-- A single read-write endpoint.
-An endpoint is the compute instance associated with a branch.
-For more information, see [Manage endpoints](/docs/manage/endpoints).
+- A single read-write compute endpoint, which is the compute instance associated with a branch.
+For more information, see [Manage compute endpoints](/docs/manage/endpoints).
 - A default database, called `neondb`, which resides in the project's root branch.
 - A default PostgreSQL user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 - A `web_access` PostgreSQL user, which is used by the Neon [SQL Editor](docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).